Algonquin Power & Utilities (AQN)

 AI Analysis | Feedback

-- Industrial Customers: Large-scale manufacturing facilities, factories, and other industrial operations that require substantial amounts of electricity, natural gas, and water for their production processes.
-These customers typically have high energy demands.
+- Industrial Customers: Larger manufacturing facilities and industrial operations that require significant amounts of electricity, natural gas, water, and wastewater services.

 AI Analysis | Feedback